 Participants will be expected to devote approximately an hour a week to the online portion of the course within Moodle.
 It is self-paced with multiple opportunities for interaction, including an online learning community.

-There are eight scheduled, 90-minute cohort meetings.
-Participants are required to attend at least seven meetings.
+There are 16 scheduled, 60-minute cohort meetings.
 These meetings will be used for peer feedback on course improvements, workshopping, and roundtable discussions on current research and trends in online learning.

 Participants will meet individually with a DELTA advisor for one hour every other week to review progress and work through improvement challenges.
 Meetings may be via video conference or face-to-face.